Brand Development Guide

 Step 1: Getting to Know Your Company

 Getting to know your company drives your present and future success in many ways.
-Understanding your company’s culture, values and what makes you unique will help to determine brand direction and design.
+Understanding your company’s culture, values and what makes you unique will help to determine brand direction, messaging and design.

 Step 2: Getting to Know Your Customer